Skip to main content

 Exports

-• Demurrage clock commences the day after the cargo has been received at load ports and at intermodal locations and will end on the day of the scheduled vessel berthing at the load ports.
+• The demurrage clock commences the day after the cargo has been received at load ports and intermodal locations and ends on the day of the scheduled vessel berthing at the load ports.

 • When a customer requests or causes a roll after gating in the container.